Section Three: Student Services, Health, and Safety

 - Do not let unfamiliar people or personnel into campus buildings.
 Do not open your room door to individuals who are unknown to you.
 Never give your name, address, or phone number to unknown persons.

 - The parking regulations are enforced 24 hours per day, 7 days a week.
-Special allowance to the parking regulations will only be altered for special events happening on Ashford university property in direct relation to student activity.
-The parking policy and regulations including all violations and amounts will be available from the Public Safety Office.
+Special allowance to the parking regulations will only be altered for special events happening on Ashford University property in direct relation to student activity.
+The parking policy and regulations including all violations and amounts will be available from the Clinton Campus Public Safety Office.

 - The first permit obtained will be free of charge to any student, however if a second permit is needed for any reason; a $10.00 fee will apply.
-Permits will not be available through the Public Safety Office unless specially obtained.
-Permits will be accessible via www.thepermitstore.com where students can register for free, and have the permit mailed to the School, or home if the student commutes.
+Permits will not be available through the Clinton Campus Public Safety Office unless specially obtained.
+Permits will be accessible via www.thepermitstore.com where a student can register for free, and have the permit mailed to the school or student's home if the student commutes.
 The same process also applies for Staff/Faculty permits by using the website to register.

 - Parking Fines: Parking Violations are distributed to any vehicle that does not comply with the parking policy set forth by Ashford University.
 The basic fine is $25.00 and can be paid either online through www.scapay.com or though the Business Office during normal business hours.
 Fines that are distributed will not double in amount until 30 days after being issued.